 If you do not have a scanner, you are welcome to drop off your documents in the mail slot at the CRPNM at 1854 Portage Ave in Winnipeg or mail them to us.
 Please find our complete mailing address here.

-Although our office will be closed, staff are working remotely and are available to support RPNs.
+We are working both remotely and in person.
+Our staff are available to support RPNs.
 We will continue to provide RPNs with links to recently published practice directions and other publications that may guide your practice during this time.

 - Telepractice Guidelines